mrbarge/hugo-site/content/posts/failed-game-dev-2/index.md

  Directory of A:\

-GROD4    BAS       4345  10-15-94  12:34p
+GROD4    BAS       49,345  10-15-94  12:34p

-        1 file(s)     4,345 bytes
+        1 file(s)     49,345 bytes
-        1 dir(s)      1,310,720 bytes free
+        1 dir(s)      1,280,720 bytes free
 ```

 **GROD4.BAS**...

 Tony had gone and written an unofficial sequel to my precious babies.

 I loaded it up, and my jaw dropped.
-It featured something the other Grod games didn't.. actual graphics and sound!
+It featured something the other Grod games didn't.. actual animated graphics and sound!

-{{< figure src="images/grod4-10.jpg" link="images/grod4-10.jpg" caption="At the time, this was the most amazing thing I'd ever seen.
-Yes, even more amazing than _Robocop_." >}}
+{{< carousel name="grod4-carousel" items="1" height="500" unit="px" duration="7000" >}}

+At the time, this was the most amazing thing I'd ever seen.
+Yes, even more amazing than _Robocop_.
 My mind was blown.
 I _should_ have been flattered.
 In hindsight, I absolutely am.
 But this was _such_ a step up from my own dismal creations that, in the moment, I couldn't see it as anything but a reinforcement of my perceived lack of technical prowess.

 I stewed over it before landing upon my response - to spend the next few weeks tirelessly writing what I hoped would be the ultimate Grod game, **Grod 5**.
 A returned volley; one that would be game-set-match **BARGOSOFT**.